Tait1337/converter/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE) file for details.

+Please note that according to [§ 53 Absatz 1 UrhG](http://www.gesetze-im-internet.de/urhg/__53.html), creating copies are only allowed for private, non-commercial use.
+The regulations may differ in country and Streaming Platform.

 ## Acknowledgments

 * [Youtube-dl](https://youtube-dl.org/) - the command-line program to download videos from [YouTube.com](https://www.youtube.com/) and a few [more sites](http://ytdl-org.github.io/youtube-dl/supportedsites.html)